 - Increased sensitivity to light.

-Styes usually disappear on their own after a few days, however, if they persist, it's also possible there's an inflammation of the glands near the root of the lashes, originating in a chalazion, which is a small nodule that needs to be removed through a small surgical procedure.
+Styes usually disappear on their own after a few days, however, if they persist, it's also possible there's an inflammation of the glands near the root of the lashes.
+If left untreated, it can lead to a chalazion, which is a small nodule that needs to be surgically excised.

 Styes usually occur due to an infection of a gland located on the eyelid.
-This is more common in people who have seborrhea, acne, oily skin or chronic blepharitis, because glands tend to get clogged more easily, favoring the development of fungus and bacteria.
+This is more common in people who have seborrhea, acne, oily skin or chronic blepharitis, because glands tend to get clogged more easily, which promotes the development of fungus and bacteria.

 How to treat styes